EricDYork/MinecraftServer/README.md

 Visit https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html to install AWS CLI for your platform.
 Version 2.16.4
 ## Overview of scripts and terraform config
 ### server_provision.tf
 This is Terraform file that defines a us-west-2 EC2 instance with Linux 2 AMI (x86) as the OS image.
-It creates a security group that allows ssh and Minecraft conncetions for the server.
-Remotely provisions the AMI with 'remote_script.sh' using remote_exec.
+It creates a security group that allows ssh and Minecraft connections for the server.
+It remotely provisions the AMI with 'remote_script.sh' using remote_exec.
 ### setup_script.sh
-  This is a shell script to run on the local machine that create a key pair for the AMI names myKeyfile and stores them in a new directory called keyfiles.
+  This is a shell script to run on the local machine that creates a key pair for the AMI named myKeyfile and stores it in a new directory called keyfiles.
 The script then runs terraform init and terraform apply to initialize and create the instance.
 ### remote_script.sh
   This is a shell script to run on the AMI that installs java 21, installs the latest Minecraft Server pkg (v1.20.6), signs the EULA, then creates a systemd service to start the Minecraft server if/when resources restart.